On the arithmetic of a family of superelliptic curves: Explicit expression for the L-function and the BSD conjecture

 \item Functional equation) There is some $w(J) \in \{\pm 1\}$ such that $L(J, T)$ satisfies

 \item Riemann Hypothesis) If $z\in\C$ is such that $L(J, z)=0$, then $|z|=r^{-1}$. \end{enumerate} \end{theorem}

 \begin{proof} For the proofs of rationality, the functional equation, and the Riemann hypothesis, we refer the reader to \cite{deligneweil2}.
 We provide a proof of the formula for the degree $b(J)$ of $L(J,T)$ in Proposition~\ref{prop:degOfL}. \end{proof} Once we compute the $L$-function of our Jacobian in Theorem~\ref{theorem:Lfunction}, we check the degree in Remark~\ref{remark:deg_check} using the formula $b(J) = \deg N_J -4g$.
+We will also use this formula in the cohomological computation of $L(J,T)$ in Section~\ref{sec:Cohomological.Lfunction}.